 Here's a run-down of current restrictions, travel bans, airline cancellations, and advisories for travel to Europe.

 The Risks of Travel to Europe

-Several countries in Europe have reported cases of coronavirus, and the numbers are increasing daily.
-The CDC has placed a Level 3 travel notice on the U.K., Ireland, and 29 European countries while the U.S. State Department declared a Level 4 travel advisory on all international destinations.
-At first, when the cases were sporadic and seemed to be isolated, travel to Europe didn't seem like such a risky idea.
-But now—and "now" is a relative term in a very fast-moving situation—traveling to Europe presents the following risks:
+Europe was one of the first regions outside of China to reported cases of the novel coronavirus.
+The CDC placed a Level 3 travel notice on the U.K., Ireland, and 29 European countries while the U.S. State Department declared a Level 4 travel advisory on all international destinations on March 19.
+At first, when the cases were sporadic and seemed to be isolated, travel to Europe didn't seem like such a risky idea but as the virus spread, travel to and within Europe was quickly restricted.